-B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are 3 3 measurable 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable 3 2 and consistent with the course-level objectives or competencies.
-2.3 All learning objectives and competencies are stated clearly and written from the learner's 3 2 perspective.
-2.4 The relationship between learning objectives or competencies and course activities is clearly 3 1 stated.
-2.5 The learning objectives or competencies are suited to the level of the course.
-3 3 Total 1 1
+B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are measurable 3 3 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable and consistent with the course-level objectives or competencies.
+3 3 2.3 All learning objectives and competencies are stated clearly and written from the learner's perspective.
+3 3 2.4 The relationship between learning objectives or competencies and course activities is clearly stated.
+3 3 2.5 The learning objectives or competencies are suited to the level of the course.
+3 3 Total 1 5

-- 2.1: Learning objectives, competencies, and outcomes are listed in the syllabus. - 2.2: Consider listing specific outcomes to each listed activity in the syllabus. - 2.3: The course learning objectives/competencies are listed in the syllabus.
-Consider adding the specific assignment objectives. - 2.4: The specific assignment objectives are not listed. - 2.5: The objectives are suited to the level of the course.
+- 2.1: Learning objectives, competencies, and outcomes are listed in the syllabus.
+Both first and second level outcomes are provided with references to program outcomes.
+The number is odd and confusing, students will not understand the numbering and how it relates back to the program outcomes.
+Instead, in parenthesis, I would indicate what program outcome it is (P.31).
+This is easier for a reference and less confusing for students.
+The numbered list of 18 items that students will be able to do should be references as a second-level objective in items 31-50.
+These are directly related to the assignments and should be matrixed under the course and program learning outcomes.
+Outstanding job on being specific and listing very measurable goals.
+Reference the assignment or week from the topical outline as well then you will truly have a complete matrix of assessment.
+Nicely done. - 2.2: Consider listing specific outcomes to each listed activity in the syllabus. - 2.3: The course learning objectives/competencies are listed in the syllabus.
+Consider adding the specific assignment objectives as described in 2.1.
+This would be very beneficial. - 2.4: The specific assignment objectives are listed. - 2.5: The objectives are suited to the level of the course.

 C. Assessment & Measurement (13 points total) 3.1 The assessments measure the stated learning objectives or competencies.
 3 3 3.2 The course grading policy is stated clearly.
 3 3 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied to the course grading policy.
-3 1 3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work being assessed.
+3 3 3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work being assessed.
 2 2 3.5 The course provides learners with multiple opportunities to track their learning progress.
-2 2 Total 1 1
+2 2 Total 1 3

-- 3.1: The specific assignments/assessments are not listed.
-The syllabus states that participation, 13 case projects, 4 quizzes, and a final exam will be used for assessment. - 3.2: The course grading policy is stated in the syllabus. - 3.3: Specific criteria for assessments were provided for the final exam only. - 3.4: The assessments (projects, quizzes and Final) appear to be sequenced and align with the course content. - 3.5: Four quizzes and one final exam provide opportunities to track progress.
+- 3.1: The specific assignments/assessments are listed but not matrixed back to the course outcomes.
+The syllabus states that chapter labs, chapter quizzes, projects and a final exam are part of the assessments please identify under the course outcomes so students see how they will be assessed on their learning. - 3.2: The course grading policy is stated in the syllabus. - 3.3: Specific criteria for assessments were not provided.
+Consider links to a grading rubric or at least an example of how work will be evaluated. - 3.4: The assessments appear to be sequenced and align with the course content. - 3.5: Assignments, quizzes, tests and a final project provide opportunities to track progress.